Rose Petal Salve Recipe

 - Sun Damage

-I dab this around my eyes & use on my face.
-I have dry skin & am old enough to start worrying about preventing wrinkles, so this works perfectly for me.
+I dab rose petal salve around my eyes & use on my face.
+I have dry skin & am old enough to start worrying about wrinkles, so this works perfectly for me.

 Step 1: Dry the Rose Petals

 To make this, first you’ll need to gather up some unsprayed rose petals.
-If you don’t have any fresh roses, you can buy dried, organic petals from somewhere like Mountain Rose Herbs.
+If you don’t have any fresh roses, you can buy dried, organic petals from places online such as Mountain Rose Herbs.

 Here’s a picture of my kitchen table with flowers drying on it.
 It’s very low tech with nothing fancy needed, but it works!